LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 For example, the sympathetic nervous system is a subsystem of the nervous system.
 A subsystem of a hospital is, for example, a ward with its staff and patients.
 Subsystems themselves are again systems.

-For professionals, however, the term “system” is often not specific enough and needs to be refined in order to avoid misunderstandings (“If you don’t know what it is, call it a system.”).
+For professionals, however, the term "system" is often not specific enough and needs to be refined in order to avoid misunderstandings ("If you don’t know what it is, call it a system.").

 ## 2.5 Information Systems
-Focusing on processing, storing, and providing data, information, and knowledge in settings leads to the term “information system.”
+Focusing on processing, storing, and providing data, information, and knowledge in settings leads to the term "information system."

 `An information system is defined as that socio-technical subsystem of a setting which comprises all data, information, and knowledge processing as well as the associated human or technical actors in their respective data, information, and knowledge processing roles.`

 As stated above, if a (human-made) system consists of both human and technical components, it can be called a socio-technical system.
-But what does “socio-technical” mean when looking at the information system of a given setting?
-“Socio” refers to the people involved in data and information processing (e.g., health care professionals, patients, medical or health informaticians), whereas “technical” refers to tools such as computers, software, telephones, and paper-based patient records.
+But what does "socio-technical" mean when looking at the information system of a given setting?
+"Socio" refers to the people involved in data and information processing (e.g., health care professionals, patients, medical or health informaticians), whereas "technical" refers to tools such as computers, software, telephones, and paper-based patient records.
 Thus, when considering the information system of a setting, the people and tools in this setting are considered only in their role as information processors, carrying out specific actions following established rules.
 A physician carrying out medical admissions of patients in a hospital, for example, follows established rules for interviewing and examining the patients and documenting their answers in medical documentation and management systems (MDMS).

 An information system can be divided into subsystems called sub-information systems.